FedBo29/Design-of-a-High-Energy-Physics-experiment/reconstruction/README.md

 Now, in order to reconstruct the event, there are three main posisbilities:

-1. No tracklets in the histogram.
-The event is not reconstructed.
+1. No tracklets in the histogram: the event is not reconstructed.
-2. Only one tracklet.
-The event is reconstructed with that position.
+2. Only one tracklet: the event is reconstructed with that position.
 3. multiple tracklets.

 The multiple trackelts represents the most difficult case, here we must create an algorithm to select the vertex position.